ciDSproj/online_sales/README.md

 -  Made a new column for Month
 -  Created a pivot table of monthly sales for each product category
 - Aggregate Total Revenue by:
-     - Date to see the overall sales trend
+     - Date
-     - Month to obtain the seasonal monthly trend
+     - Month
      - Product Category
      - Region
-     - Payment Methods and Region to obtain the distribution of payment methods by region
+     - Payment Methods and Region
 - Created a pivot table of sales by product categories and region